elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not any string literal, abort with "_Gee, I was expecting a quoted entry name, but I found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any string literal, abort with "Gee, I was expecting a quoted entry name, but I found '_" then the rider's token then "_'._" and the rider; exit.`

 `Put the rider's token into another string.`